sum-greg/sum-greg/README.md

 # 👋 Hello!

 My name is __Grigory Sumlinsky__ (rus. Григорий Сумлинский).
-I have been a __Python developer__ for more than 2 years, and recently I have been developing in three more promising areas:
+I have been a __Python developer__ for more than 2 years, and recently I have been developing in two more promising areas:
 - __Data Science__, because I believe that we receive a huge amount of information every day, so we need specialists to structure and analyze big data.
 - __Swift development__, especially mobile applications, as I'm sure that this profession will not lose its relevance for many more years, because most of our lives we solve problems by using our smartphones.
-- __Information security__, as there are more and more cybercrimes every day, and, in turn, I want to create not only a useful products, but also a safe ones.

 ---